dimohamdy/FlashTranslator/README.md

 FlashTranslator iOS
 ===================

-Translate Text to Binary Stream and Turn OFF/ON Camera depend on This stream.
+Translate Text to Binary Stream and Turn OFF/ON Camera Flash depend on This stream.